-Relations to the Company (2) Updated
+Relations to the Company (2)

-Name Auditors Committee member Independent officer Supplemental explanation related to applicable item Reasons for appointment Masayoshi Nishitake 0 - Mr. Nishitake has been appointed as an external director.
+Name Auditors Committee member Independent officer Supplemental explanation related to applicable item Reasons for appointment Masayoshi Nishitake 0 Mr. Nishitake has been appointed as an external director.
 He is judged fit for the post in light of his remarkable discernment, his abundant experience, and his strong track record at financial institutions.
 Hiroto Mizobata 0 0 Mr. Mizobata satisfies the Company's criteria for evaluating the independence of its independent external directors.
 Mr. Mizobata possesses a wealth of experience and a wide range of knowledge as certified public accountant, certified tax accountant, and manager.
 He has been appointed external director to take advantage of his experience and knowledge in Company management.
 He has been named an independent officer because he satisfies the requirements for independence and neutrality and because his appointment poses no risk of conflicts of interest between him and ordinary shareholders.
 Tadashi Fukuda 0 0 Mr. Fukuda satisfies the Company's criteria for evaluating the independence of its independent external directors.
 Mr. Fukuda possesses a wealth of corporate legal experience and a wide range of knowledge as attorney at law.
 He has been appointed external director to take advantage of his experience and knowledge in Company management.
 He has been named an independent officer because he satisfies the requirements for independence and neutrality and because his appointment poses no risk of conflicts of interest between him and ordinary shareholders.
 Atsushi Kawashima 0 Mr. Kawashima satisfies the Company's criteria for evaluating the independence of its independent external directors.
 Mr. Kawashima possesses a wealth of experience and a strong track record of achievements over many years as a leading manager at Kenedix, Inc. He has been appointed external director to allow the Company to draw fully on his experience and knowledge.
 He has been named an independent officer because he satisfies the requirements for independence and neutrality and because his appointment poses no risk of conflicts of interest between him and ordinary shareholders.
 Keiko Otsuki 0 Ms. Otsuki satisfies the Company's criteria for evaluating the independence of its independent external directors.
 Ms. Otsuki possesses a wealth of experience and a strong track record of achievements, including work as a securities analyst overseas.
 She has been appointed an external director to apply her deep insights, gained through this experience and knowledge, to Company management.
 She has been named an independent officer because she satisfies the requirements for independence and neutrality and her appointment poses no risk of conflict of interest between her and ordinary shareholders.
+Hiroaki Hattori 0 Mr. Hattori satisfies the Company's criteria for evaluating the independence of its independent external directors.
+Mr. Hattori possesses a wealth of experience and a strong track record of achievements over many years as a leading manager at Minato Bank, Ltd. He has been appointed external director to allow the Company to draw on the resulting high level of knowledge that he possesses.
+He has been named an independent officer because he satisfies the requirements for independence and neutrality and because his appointment poses no risk of conflicts of interest between him and ordinary shareholders.